Last updated: 14 Oct, 2021

 Think responsibly and act compassionately

-Unfortunately, there are very few councils who are willing and able to assist people who have found a stray cat.
-Pounds can only offer euthanasia and rescue groups tend to be extremely full over Christmas when the kitten season starts.
+Unfortunately, there are very few councils that are willing and able to assist people who have found a stray cat.
+Most pounds can only offer euthanasia and rescue groups tend to be extremely full over summer when the kitten season starts.
 The tragic truth is that tens of thousands of kittens are destroyed every year.

 Taking care of a cat family yourself is a big job, but it can be enormously rewarding.
 What many ordinary people have proved is that they can provide a positive solution by assuming some responsibility and thinking compassionately.